appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

-# Architecture
+# Deployment Architecture

+Appsmith can be accessed through the cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up), or it can be self-hosted using the setup instructions provided in the [self-hosted](/getting-started/setup#self-hosted) guide.

-Appsmith is available via the [cloud](http://app.appsmith.com/user/sign-up) as well as [self-hosted](/getting-started/setup#self-hosted) instances.
-It comes in [two versions](https://www.appsmith.com/pricing): Community and Business.
-Both of these are extremely similar in build and architecture and are deployed as a single Docker container with a single volume for storing persistent data.
+Appsmith provides Community, Business, and Enterprise [Editions](https://www.appsmith.com/pricing).
+These editions are extremely similar in build and architecture and are deployed as a single Docker container with a single volume for storing persistent data.

 Read further to learn about how the Appsmith platform works under the hood.